Fair Cake-Cutting in Practice: Theory

 We write $v_i(x,y)$ as a shorthand for $v_i([x,y])$.
 We assume that $v_i$ satisfies the following standard properties.
 For every $i \in N$: \begin{enumerate} \item For every point $x \in [0,1]$, $v_i(x,x)=0$. \item For every subinterval $I$, $v_i(I) \geq 0$. \item For any two disjoint subintervals $I, I'$, $v_i(I) + v_i(I') = v_i(I \cup I')$ \end{enumerate}

 We refer to a finite union of disjoint intervals as a {\it piece of cake}.
 An {\it allocation} $A$ is a partition of $[0,1]$ into $n$ ordered, pairwise-disjoint pieces of cake $A =(A_1, \ldots, A_n)$ such that $A_1 \cup \ldots \cup A_n = [0,1]$.
-We only consider non-wasteful allocations.
+We only consider complete allocations.
 In a non-strategic framework in which all agents reveal their true valuation function, a {\it procedure} is a function that takes a cake-cutting problem as input and returns an allocation.
-We normalize the valuation functions so that $v_i(0,1)=1$.
+We normalize the valuation functions so that $v_i(0,1)=1$ for every agent $i$.